When it comes to buying a bike for your child, buying a balance bike versus a bike with training wheels may be one of the biggest choices you'll make.

 If you’re looking to introduce your child to the wonderful world of riding bicycles without training wheels, then the best time to start is between the ages of 18 months and 3 years old.
 Of course, we say this with a lot of caveats, because it’s really more important to look at individual cases as well.
 If your child is already walking, then there is no need to wait for 18 months.

-A balance bike lets your toddler practice balancing and learn to control her bike riding independently without any assistance.
-Your child will still fall down a lot in the beginning, but the idea is to make progress towards learning to ride by herself.
+A balance bike lets your toddler practice balancing and learns to control her bike riding independently without any assistance.
+Your child will still fall down a lot in the beginning, but the idea is to make progress towards learning to ride by herself/himself.

-A good balance bike for a 2-year-old is one that has a maximum weight capacity of 50 pounds.
+The weight of a balance bike should always be looked at as relative to the kids weight.
 Ideally, the bike should also have adjustable handlebars, a removable seat, and a footrest.
 Some also have a seatbelt to keep your child securely in the seat.

 How will my child learn to pedal?